• Menu

 A. All of our hotels are listed on our itinerary and you will receive a list of hotel contact information about two weeks before departure (note: it is subject to last-minute changes).

-Q. Will hotels have fitness centers and/or safe walking routes and will there be time to get some exercise?
+Q. Will hotels have fitness centers and/or safe walking routes?
+Is there time in the itinerary to get some exercise?

-A. Some hotels do have fitness centers but it’s best to check the hotel websites on the Morocco itinerary for specific amenities.
+A. Some hotels do have fitness centers, but it’s best to check the hotel websites on the Morocco itinerary for specific amenities.
 You will also have several opportunities during the tour to explore on your own.
-In general Morocco is a safe country but it is quite conservative, especially when it comes to women.
-Check with your guide for the safest places to walk and consider going with someone else.
+In general Morocco is a safe country, but it is quite conservative, especially when it comes to women.
+Check with your guide for the safest places to walk, always dress conservatively and consider wandering with someone else.

 Q. Are there hair dryers at the hotels?